Yashikajain2303/breast-cancer-detection/platform/docs/versioned_docs/version-1.0-deprecated/README.md

 ##### Looking for your Deploy Preview? - <a onClick="function redirect() { window.location.href='/demo/'; } redirect();">Deploy Preview for Viewer</a>

-The [Open Health Imaging Foundation](https://www.ohif.org) is developing an open source framework for constructing web-based medical imaging applications.
+The [Breast Cancer Detection](https://www.ohif.org) is developing an open source framework for constructing web-based medical imaging applications.
 The application framework is built using modern HTML / CSS / JavaScript and uses [Cornerstone](https://cornerstonejs.org/) at its core to display and manipulate